redis/redis-doc/topics/cluster-spec.md

 Because of the use of asynchronous replication, nodes does not wait for other nodes acknowledgment of writes (optional synchronous replication is a work in progress and will be likely added in future releases).

-Also, because muliple keys commands are only limited to *near* keys, data is never moved between nodes if not in case of resharding.
+Also, because multiple keys commands are only limited to *near* keys, data is never moved between nodes if not in case of resharding.

 So normal operations are handled exactly as in the case of a single Redis instance.
 This means that in a Redis Cluster with N master nodes you can expect the same performance as a single Redis instance multiplied by N as the design allows to scale linearly.
 At the same time the query is usually performed in a single round trip, since clients usually retain persistent connections with the nodes, so latency figures are also the same as the single stand alone Redis node case.